mdhwang/Punch-Buddy-Fight-Club/README.md

 ![](images/97_ACC_BOI.png)
-Exhibit A - 100 punches thrown, took 100 top 100 values, correctly IDed 97 of them with basic method.
+Exhibit A - 100 punches thrown, took 100 of the top values, correctly identified 97 of them with basic method.